-Receipt of gifts or hospitality must be declared within 7 days of its occurrence for review by the HR and Finance Departments to ensure compliance with this Policy and will be subject to audit.
+Receipt of gifts or hospitality must be declared prior to acceptance to ensure compliance with this Policy and will be subject to audit.
 Failure to declare or providing false information may result in disciplinary action leading up to dismissal via Gross Misconduct.
 Please refer to the traffic light system in section 7.6 for further information.

-Gifts and hospitality should be declared by completing the online Gift Declaration form available within HSEQ Public.
+Gifts and hospitality should be declared by completing the online Gift Declaration form.

 (a) it is not made with the intention of influencing a third party to obtain or retain business or a business advantage, or to reward the provision or retention of business or a business advantage, or in explicit or implicit exchange for favours or benefits;

-(b) it is given in our name, not in the name of the employee;
+(b) it is given in the Companies name and not in the name of the employee;

 (c) it does not include cash or a cash equivalent (such as gift certificates or vouchers);

-(d) it is appropriate in the circumstances, taking into account the reason for the gift, its timing, and value.
-For example, in the UK it is customary for small gifts to be given at Christmas;
+(d) it is appropriate in the circumstances, taking account of the reason for the gift, its timing and value.
+For example, in the UK it is customary for small gifts to be given to existing clients at Christmas;